Message from the President

-Our website is now setup on a secure server, and we are set to expand its content as our efforts warrant.
-We are just getting started on the road towards our objectives.
+Our website has been setup on a secure server since July 2019.
+Due to factors beyond our control, our growth has been slow and we are still just getting started on the road towards our objectives.

-At this point we are just seeding the idea that society can change the laws that are currently supporting the religion industry.
-This can be accomplished through tax law changes.
+Societal laws are currently supporting and favouring the religion industry over other charitable organizations—especially when it comes to taxes.
 The church has had special status within the law regarding taxes since Christianity was declared the official religion of the state of the Roman Empire in 380 AD.
 Since then, many acts of law have provided churches (defined as “places of worship”) exemption from property taxes as well as giving them other monetary advantages.
 One such act is the “Charitable Uses Act of 1601” in England—which forms the bases of church privileges within the law of many countries of today.
+The status quo should no longer remain this way.

-Basically, any organization that is involved in the “advancement of religion” has special tax exemptions within the law.
+Any organization that is involved in the “advancement of religion” has special tax exemptions within the law.
 This may have been appropriate at the time, but now with all the scientific advancements over the many years, it certainly is not.
-We would prefer to see this misguided funding go towards more worthwhile efforts such as minimizing the effects of climate change.
+We would prefer to see this misguided funding go towards a myriad of social causes including family planning and climate change control.

-Historically, each country identified with only one religion and the schooling of children involved the exposure of only that one religion.
-Then as the ethnicity of countries blended, schools had to become increasingly secular.
+Historically, each country identified with only one religion and the schooling of children involved the exposure to only that one religion.
+Then as the ethnicity of countries blended, schools became increasingly secular.
 Also, the scientific method was taught in public schools.
 As the years went by, fewer and fewer children were indoctrinated into their parent’s religion.
 As a result of these changes, most people today do not identify with a specific religion.

 So, if churches don’t have to pay for their share of property taxes, that means that everyone else must make up for it.
 That means that even though you may not subscribe to any specific religious theology, you are paying extra for them to “advance their religion”.